lascha212/F21DL/data/dataset_choice.md

   Thoughts: that's why we considered this one about wine, staying at the same topic, but with an increased number of data entries
 - UFC-Fight [dataset](https://www.kaggle.com/datasets/rajeevw/ufcdata?select=raw_total_fight_data.csv)
   Thoughts: different topic, good amount of features and data entries

+## Our choice
+- Student Performance in Exams [dataset](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams)

+We chose this one because